 Other health conditions that German Shepherds are prone to include:

-If your Golden Retriever German Shepherd mix has longer hair like a Golden, their hair may be prone to tangling.
+If your dog has longer hair like a Golden, their hair may be prone to tangling.
 You may choose to trim their hair to prevent that.

-Your local shelter or rescue groups are a great place to find a Golden Retriever German Shepherd mix.
+Your local shelter or rescue groups are a great place to find this mixed breed dog.
 In fact, few people are breeding these mixes intentionally.
 That means it may be easier to find a Golden Shepherd in a shelter rather than from a breeder.